ajansari95/tx_dump/README.md

 - **Expression-Based Language**: One of the standout features of Rust is that almost everything is an expression, which can sometimes be both surprising and powerful.

 - **Memory Management**: Rust's unique approach to memory management, especially how it differentiates between heap and stack using ownership principles, was a refreshing and enlightening experience.
 It underscores the language's focus on safety and performance.

+# Project Progress Update: Day 2

+## Overview

+On day 2, the main focus was to extend the functionality related to the transaction fetching and parsing system.
+The objectives achieved include:

+1. **Fetching Data from Different Endpoints**: Successfully implemented and tested the functions to fetch transactions based on block height, a range of block heights, and specific transaction hashes.
+These functions served as the backbone for our data retrieval process.

+2. **Data Transformation**: Transformed the raw transaction data from the Cosmos API into a more comprehensive and usable format.
+This involved parsing different fields, handling errors, and structuring the data into the `ComprehensiveTx` type.

+3. **Unit Testing**: Built robust unit tests for various functions and trait implementations.
+These tests ensured the accuracy and reliability of our codebase.
+Every function, especially those involving data transformation, were thoroughly vetted for different edge cases.

+4. **Error Handling**: Introduced custom error types using Rust's powerful enum feature.
+This allowed for clearer, more descriptive error messages and made error handling more intuitive.

+5. **Generics and Traits in Data Operations**: Incorporated the use of generics and traits extensively in data operations.
+This design choice enhanced the flexibility of our data processing functions and fostered a deeper understanding of these Rust paradigms.

+## Challenges Encountered

+### 1. Data Discrepancies Between API Endpoints

+Different endpoints of the Cosmos API presented data in varying formats.
+The endpoint fetching transaction by height returned a list of transactions and their corresponding responses, while the one fetching by transaction hash returned individual transaction objects.
+This required designing the codebase to cater to both these structures, ensuring data consistency across the application.

+### 2. Type Matching and Error Handling in Rust

+Handling errors, especially when trying to parse data from external sources, proved challenging.
+Ensuring type safety, using Rust's Result type, and propagating errors where needed were some of the complexities dealt with.

+### 3. Implementing Custom Traits

+Implementing custom traits, such as `SortableField`, introduced challenges in terms of designing a flexible system that could cater to multiple types.
+Ensuring that these implementations were correctly interpreted by the Rust compiler took some iterations.

+### 4. Unit Testing with Mocks

+Creating mock data and structures for unit tests was an essential task, but it required attention to detail to ensure that the mock data closely matched real-world scenarios.

+## Questions and Insights

+- **How can we further optimize the fetching process?** While the current system works, as the number of transactions increases, there might be room for optimization.
+- **Concurrency can be helpful here?
+- **How to ensure the application remains scalable as more features are added?** As the project grows, ensuring modularity and scalability will be crucial.

+## Insights from Using Generics and Traits

+An integral part of this project involved extensive use of generics and traits in Rust.
+This approach was beneficial for several reasons:

+- **Code Reusability**: By designing functions and structures that were generic over types, we could reuse a significant portion of the code.
+This reduced redundancy and made the codebase more concise.

+- **Type Safety**: Leveraging Rust's strong type system, generics ensured that our functions and data structures were type-safe.
+This helped catch potential issues at compile-time rather than runtime.

+- **Improved Understanding**: Working with generics and traits helped solidify our understanding of these core Rust concepts.
+It provided practical experience on how to utilize them effectively in real-world scenarios.

+- **Data Operations**: The use of traits, especially, became central when performing various data operations.
+Implementing custom traits like `SortableField` allowed us to design a flexible system that could cater to multiple types and data structures seamlessly.

+## Next Steps

+1. Delve deeper into optimizing the fetch process.
+2. Explore the potential for introducing concurrency.
+3. Expand the scope of unit tests to cover more scenarios and functionalities.